kherge-archive/php-file/README.md

 [![Latest Unstable Version][]](https://packagist.org/packages/kherge/file)
 [![Total Downloads][]](https://packagist.org/packages/kherge/file)

-An extension of SplFileObject that uses exceptions.
+An extension of `SplFileObject` that uses exceptions.

 Usage
 -----

 You would use this class the exact same way you use `SplFileObject`, because it is `SplFileObject`.
-The only difference is that errors will thrown an exception when they occur.
+The only difference is that errors will throw an exception when they occur.

 ```php